somerville-neighborhood-council/somervilleneighborhoodcouncil.org/meetings.md

 * Discussion & decision on Traffic and Parking priorities from CBA report (30m)
 * Public Comment (20m)
 * Next meeting date and time

+## Meeting Logistics

+The USNC and its Board meet in public - all are welcome to come.

+## Minutes from Past Meetings

+All minutes from past meetings are publicly available here: [USNC Meeting Minutes](https://drive.google.com/open?id=1cYUa0aivIIH-yvfJe61SUdinDMtkb1WO)